-Charles "Boots" Day is in his 10th season as a coach with the Otters.
-He was the Darren Bush Frontier League Coach of the Year in 2012, his first year back in Evansville.
+Charles "Boots" Day is in his 11th season as a coach with the Otters.

-After his playing days, Day managed the Detroit Tigers’ rookie team, the Otters in 1995 and teams in the Cleveland Indians’ minor league system.
-The New York native has also been a hitting instructor for the Cardinals and Kansas City Royals organizations, as well as the hitting coach most recently for the Normal CornBelters, formerly of the Frontier League, in 2011.
+Day began his second stint in the Frontier League as a hitting coach with the Normal Cornbelters in 2011, formerly a member organization of the Frontier League.
 Day’s team in 2011 had the second-best batting average and recorded the second most hits among all Frontier League teams.

 Boots then returned to Evansville baseball for the third time in his career in 2012, joining the coaching staff of Otters’ manager Andy McCauley.
 The Frontier League would also recognize Day with the Darren Bush Coach of the Year award in 2012 for his excellence in player development.
 In 2016, Boots won his sixth championship in professional baseball, when the Evansville Otters won the Frontier League Championship Series.